Hrishi11572/Hrishi11572.github.io/_posts/2025-10-07-First-Blog.md

 # The Prose of life :

+This first Blog is all metaphysical, not related to tech, just wierd questions, unanswered.

 ## Is life Cruel ?
 > Don't you think, life is cruel.
 Not because we meet some very bad people or something bad happens to us, but because of the very perishable nature of life ?
 I mean <b>yes, I could be a billionaire or a beggar in the course of life</b> but at the end, it doesn't seem to have made a difference, I would die eventually leaving behind all my wealth and my so-proud achievements.
 The strange part, for most of us <i> the normal </i>  human beings, even the 3<sup>rd</sup> generation after us might not remember us.